-The work has to be interpreted as a journey from the outside to the inside, from the resonant world of our five senses to a different interpretation of the tangible reality.
+This work is a journey from the outside to the inside, from the resonant world of our five senses to a different interpretation of our tangible Reality.

 The world is like a big database of complex raw data ready to be interpret- ed.
-Our everyday truth is only one of those possible reading methodologies, chosen because of an interpolation of different causes in the history of human evolution.
-This project wants to try to exemplify it by working on the data content of some digital photos and bend, decipher, translate and solve them in a different way from the one that we use to.
-Using space and time compressed in a single moment to expand it in a parallel vision of another reality.
+Our everyday truth is only one of these possible interpretations, chosen because of an interpolation of different causes in the history of human evolution.

-Is it possible to suggest something that goes beyond pure Reality, using a digital depiction of it as the only starting material of the work?
+Is it possible to suggest something that goes beyond a common perception of Reality, using its digital depiction as the only starting material?

-The opera is at the moment hosted on a private webpage at:
+SUSPENSION at the moment is hosted here on a private webpage,

 where all the 10+1 GIFs and tracks can be privately experienced.